geffenacademyatucla/AICS/README.md

-# Advanced Introduction to Computer Science
+# Advanced Introduction to Computer Science, 2019

-Repository for Advanced Introduction to Computer Science
+Website for Geffen Academy, Advanced Introduction to Computer Science, 2019-20.